How to Describe Your Daily Routine in German: 10 Must-know Verbs

 Danach putze ich mir die Zähne.
 (After that I brush my teeth.)

-- Time Phrases: In the German psyche and sentences, time plays an interesting role.
-It can be positioned anywhere in the sentence, either at the beginning, at the end or even in the middle.
+- Time Phrases: Time phrases can be positioned anywhere in the sentence, either at the beginning, at the end or even in the middle.
 The common practice is citing it at the beginning.
 Some common phrases are:

 Um “x” Uhr (At X:00, where X could be any number)